Clear about our role

 High Point’s Historic Preservation Commission reviews preservation matters, while the city’s stormwater program addresses runoff and drainage infrastructure.
 Older furniture- and textile-era neighborhoods may require different review and access planning than newer Triad subdivisions.

 Sources were reviewed June 20, 2026.
-Confirm parcel-specific flood zones, historic-district status, permits, and current requirements with the relevant authority before authorizing work.
+Confirm the parcel's flood zone, historic-district status, and current permit requirements with local officials first.